hyperledger/indy-hipe/text/AMES/README.md

 ## Additional Questions

 * Do we want this pack and unpack functionality to also handle the forwarding aspects on the next iteration?
 * If so, how would we change the pack API to identify which person we want the message to go to if it's for multiple recipients?
+* Should we remove the tag and use the non-detached mode of encryption?
+It would shrink the message and append the tag onto the ciphertext which the underlying library would know how to use.